 When searching for a dog, you may be looking for a particular color, size, and breed type.
-BUT the health and personality of a dog are the most important things to consider before adopting that cute bundle of puppy love!It’s not what’s on the outside, it’s what is on the inside that counts!
-What is your dog's personality type?Click To Tweet
+BUT the health and personality of a dog are the most important things to consider before adopting!

-Although most shelters will perform their own Temperament Testing before putting the dog up for adoption, it’s always best to advocate for yourself.
+Although many shelters will perform their own Personality and Temperament Testing before putting the dog up for adoption, it’s always best to advocate for yourself.
 Many shelters and rescues have volunteers that want to help and really love dogs but don’t have the experience to perform a temperament test.

 If you are adopting a dog that is in a foster home, you can get a better assessment from the foster.
 Make sure you ask a lot of questions so the foster doesn’t accidentally leave something important out.